-Jeeves isn't, of course, wrong about Florence, and he flourishes some particularly withering put downs of his master on this occasion, from the latter running through a new tune Nagasaki on the piano ("Is that wise, sir, so soon after a heavy meal?") to his view on Strength Through Willpower (he put it by Bertie's bedside table, considering it looked like "an excellent remedy for insomnia").
-And his sarcasm regarding Bertie trying to improve his mind ("That scarcely seems possible").
+Jeeves isn't, of course, wrong about Florence, and he flourishes some particularly withering put downs of his master on this occasion.
+These include the latter running through a new tune Nagasaki on the piano ("Is that wise, sir, so soon after a heavy meal?"), his view on Strength Through Willpower (he put it by Bertie's bedside table, considering it looked like "an excellent remedy for insomnia") and his sarcasm regarding Bertie trying to improve his mind ("That scarcely seems possible").
 Then there’s his view on Nagasaki itself:

 Jeeves: Extremely… invigorating, sir.

 Bertie Wooster: Makes you want to get up and bally well have run round the park.